Top 4 Must-Have Pizzas In Boca Raton - Boca News

 Delivery: You can order online for delivery, take out, or even to dine in!
 Or call 561-997-8466

 Decor: Stepping into Renzo’s feels like you’ve stepped off a plane and into a local restaurant in a small Italian village.
-The eatery’s upscale for a pizzeria, but it works.
+The eatery is upscale for a pizzeria, but it works.
 The outside has a lovely fountain that helps make the Federal Highway adjacent location feel cozy and personal.

-Pizza: The pizza’s nothing short of amazing.
+Pizza: The pizza is nothing short of amazing.
 Famed Chef Gordon Ramsey even deemed Renzo’s as “one of the best pizzerias in the world!”
-We definitely The crust is cooked to perfection, the cheese gooey, and the toppings all perfectly balanced.
+We definitely agree.
+The crust is cooked to perfection, the cheese gooey, and the toppings all perfectly balanced.

 Fan Favorite: We LOVE the fried zucchini and mozzarella!